Sexually Transmitted Infections (STIs) are diseases that are commonly spread by sexual activity.

 Our sexually transmitted infection program offers confidential counseling, diagnosis, and treatment for sexually transmitted infections.
 Our program provides tests for the following STIs: Chlamydia, Syphilis, Gonorrhea, and HIV.
 Getting tested is the only way to know if you have an STI.

 If you need to be tested for an STI, contact your local health department.
-Click here to see which health department is closest to you.
+STI screening is available at the Staunton-Augusta Health Department and Harrisonburg-Rockingham Health Department.
+Other options for testing include:

 Signs and Symptoms